nigelvh/RNG/software/README.md

 	This is the optional file that will have random data written to it in lieu of the kernel entropy pool.

+By default, the software is configured to output entropy to the /tmp/k7nvh_rng_out file for the user to verify that the captured entropy is of sufficient quality.
+Use a entropy testing software package like ent or dieharder on the resulting file to give things a test.

+When you are satisfied that the entropy is of good quality, change `int file_output = 1;` to 0 to enable pushing entropy into the kernel pool rather than the output file.